Faltan Lunas: Controversy

-This album sparked a lot of controversy; especially among Fey's longtime fans because the label and Fey's management team were accused of doing very little to promote their artist.
-This was evident when the album performed poorly.
-After almost 6 months of the official release of the album, there had been no international release and any single released has failed miserably in comparison with those from prior albums.
+This album stirred up a lot of controversy, especially among longtime Fey fans, because the label and Fey's management team were accused of doing too little to promote their artist.
+This became evident when the album performed poorly.
+After almost 6 months from the official release of the album, no second single had been released, and it had only 2 international releases, being the United States of America and Colombia, the only countries besides Mexico where the album was officially released.

-Due to the album's failure, Fey seemingly disappeared, failing to make appearances at promotional events, concerts or television shows.
-This led to rumors of a possible second retirement.
-In early April, however, she declared that she "made drastic changes" regarding management and her label.
+Due to the failure of the album, Fey seemed to disappear, making no appearances in promotional events, concerts or television shows.
+This gave rise to rumors of a possible second retirement.
+In early April, however, she stated that she had "made drastic changes" in terms of her management and record label.

-The release of the album went unnoticed by radio stations who gave no airplay to Fey's newest songs.
-Y Aquí Estoy reached the top 10 thanks in part to digital sales.
-The second single, "Como un Ángel", failed to chart.
+The album's release went unnoticed by radio stations, which gave no airplay to Fey's new songs.
+Y Aquí Estoy reached the top 10 thanks in part to digital sales and #1 in Colombia, thanks to which the album was released in the Latin American country.
+The second single, from 2007, "Como un ángel", did not reach the charts and was only released in the United States and Puerto Rico on the radio, and in Mexico a physical edition of the single was released, and it was marketed digitally through the Mixup site.